 | Red Staff | Strikes one adjacent enemy for 1d6 damage.
 A critical hit shatters one of their staves. | - | |

-Every Monday at midnight EST, nominations open for 24 hours.
-Every faction member may vote for one player to become captain.
-When voting closes, the top vote-getters - up to 5 per faction - are elected captain for a 7-day term.
+Every Monday at midnight Eastern, nominations open for 24 hours.
+Each faction member may cast one vote for anyone in their faction, and may change it until voting closes.
+The top vote-getters - up to 5 per faction - are elected captain for a 7-day term.
+If a faction casts no votes, its current captains keep their seats.

 Voting Opens